 I imagine her with tears rolling down her face and onto her dress.
 In my mind’s eye, she’s crying so much that her nose is running and even her headdress is marked by her overflowing tears.

 Still crying, she bends over to look at where Jesus’ body should have been.
-She never intended to look inside the tomb that day, but finding it open, what choice did she have?
+Finding the tomb open, what choice did she have?

 As she looks onto the stone bed where Jesus was laid, she sees two angels.
 She’s not afraid.
 She doesn’t gasp in horror.
 She doesn’t seem surprised—maybe she’s too numb for any of that.
 Seeing the angels, she doesn’t stop crying.
 The angels ask her, “why are you weeping?”
 Mary knows exactly why she’s weeping: “They have taken away my Lord, and I do not know where they have laid him.”

 At this point, Mary turns around.
 Maybe she wants to go look for Jesus’ stolen body or maybe she just doesn’t want the angels to see her tears anymore.
 As she turns around, she sees who she thinks is the gardener.
 She is still weeping and so the gardener, who is really Jesus, asks her, “why are you weeping?
 Who are you looking for?”

 It’s not until a moment later when Jesus calls her by name, “Mary!”, that she sees who is in front of her.
 In the fraction of a second it takes Jesus to utter those two syllables, Ma-ry, she goes from despair to delight.
 She says in Aramaic, “Rabbouni!” and she grabs him.